 Audience - Suppliers, Dealers

-Article contents - Steps and video on setting up your business in Buildxact
+Article contents - Steps for setting up your business in Buildxact

 When you first log in to Buildxact setting up your account is vital to ensuring ease of access for you and your customer when you begin to share price catalogs, collaborate on estimates, communicate with builders and receive purchase orders.